Miss Martian: Powers and abilities

 Miss Martian as the Star-Spangled Kid.
 Art by Joe Bennett.

 Miss Martian possesses abilities similar to Martian Manhunter and all other Martians.
 She has superhuman strength and stamina comparable to that of a Kryptonian.
 She is invulnerable and has been shown to repel attacks from the likes of Despero.
-She can enhance this invulnerability by making herself super dense.
+She can enhance this invulnerability by increasing her density.
 This invulnerability also extends to her being able to survive in the vacuum of space.
 She also has the ability to shapeshift and she can use this to regenerate herself at a rapid rate.
-Her shapeshifting can be used at will and in an unlimited application, including adopting human or monstrous appearance, elongating her limbs, growing to immense size, altering the chemical composition of her body, etc. This also extends to her being able to expand or lengthen her limbs or to create natural body weapons.
+Her shapeshifting can be used at will and in an unlimited application, including adopting a human or monstrous appearance, elongating her limbs, growing to immense size, altering the chemical composition of her body, etc. This also extends to her being able to expand or lengthen her limbs or to create natural body weapons.
 This control over her molecular structure also gives her the abilities of invisibility and intangibility.

 She is a powerful psychic with major applications of this being telepathy and telekinesis.
 She can use the telekinesis to manipulate, move, control, levitate many objects.
 She can also use her telekinesis to fly.
-Her telepathy is one of her strongest abilities and allows her a wide variety of abilities including mind reading, communication by the mind, projecting her thoughts, creating illusions, locating other sentient beings, mental detection, mental cloak, mental scan, controlling others' minds, manipulating memory, inducing sleep, astral travel, and transferring information to people directly.
+Her telepathy is one of her strongest abilities and allows her a wide variety of abilities including mind reading, mental communication, projecting her thoughts, creating illusions, locating other sentient beings, mental detection, mental cloaking, mental scanning, controlling others' minds, manipulating memory, inducing sleep, astral travel, and transferring information to people directly.
 Her psionic abilities can also manifest themselves in a telekinetic blast/push or a telekinetic shield.
 A further application of her powers is Martian vision, in which she expels energy from her eyes.
 Martians have nine senses compared to humans, which gives them stronger perception of the world.

 As an adult in the Titans of Tomorrow...
 Today! storyline, M'gann uses a force field that protects her from fire.